-For successions from 17 August 2015, new conflict of laws rules will apply due to the European Union's Succession Regulation.
-They will be valid in all EU member states except Denmark, Ireland and the United Kingdom.
+For successions on and after 17 August 2015, the conflict of laws rules of the European Union's Succession Regulation apply.
+They are valid in all EU member states except Denmark, Ireland and the United Kingdom.
 According to the Regulation, the deceased's habitual residence at the time of his or her death is relevant for the question of which succession law is applicable, instead of his or her nationality.
 If it is obvious that the deceased had a closer relationship to another state, that state's law will apply under certain circumstances.
 There is, however, the opportunity to opt for the succession law of an individual's nationality by a will, a joint will or by an agreement as to succession.

 In addition, provisions on legal jurisdiction, recognition and enforcement of decisions and authentic instruments and on the European certificate of succession are part of the Regulation.
-As a general rule, the legal jurisdiction shall be determined by the habitual residence at the time the individual dies.
+As a